Class War #73 1997

 Class War 73 cover

-The text of Class War newspaper issue number 73 from 1997, intending to be the last issue explaining why most of the organisation decided to dissolve itself.
+This was intended to be the last issue - explaining why most of the organisation decided to dissolve itself.
+Contents includes critiques of Class War and the UK left.

 Submitted by Steven. on May 5, 2011

-Libcom note: a rump of the group decided to try to keep it going, and wound it down in 2011.
-It has since been reactivated, including as a registered political party which stood candidates in the 2015 general election.
+Libcom note: a rump of the group decided to try to keep Class War going, subsequently winding it down in 2011.
+Class War has since been reactivated a few times, including as a registered political party which stood candidates in the 2015 general election.

 cw73.pdf (14.36 MB)